ClusterLLM: Large Language Models as a Guide for Text Clustering: Experiments

+\textbf{Clustering Quality.} We show ablation studies on {\model} based on Instructor in Table~\ref{tab:perspective_ablation}.
+Specifically, we present results with $3$ kinds of predictions on the same set of triplets for fine-tuning: GPT-3.5/4, replace triplet predictions of GPT-3.5 to ground truth on those triplets that have ground truth.
+We observe that GPT-4 marginally improves upon GPT-3.5 given the much higher cost.
+When provided with human labels, {\model}-GT\&GPT3.5 achieves the highest performance, which indicates the possibility for further improvement with more accurate predictions.
+We make similar observations for large-scale datasets in Table~\ref{tab:perspective_ablation_large_1}.

-In this section, we show the ablation study on the fraction of entropy we sample from.
-In Figure~\ref{fig:sampling}, we can observe that overall, clustering accuracy decreases when increasing mean of interval (or equally decreasing entropies).
-This implies when sampling large entropy instances, the clustering performance generally increases.
-We attribute this to two reasons: (1) LLMs are much better than small embedders on harder instances.
+\textbf{Sampling Strategy.} In this section, we show ablation study on entropy-based sampling.
+In Figure~\ref{fig:sampling}, we observe that clustering accuracy increases when increasing entropies (or equally decreasing mean of interval) except for GoEmo.
+We make two hypothesis: (1) LLMs are much better than small embedders on harder instances.
 (2) high-entropy instances are generally more informative.
-However, we do see the performance first increases when moving from $10\%$ to $20\%$.
-We hypothesize the highest entropy instances in the dataset might also be the most confusing data or even outliers.
+In Table~\ref{tab:perspective_ablation}, we observe that training with randomly selected triplets even decreases performance, which demonstrates the cruciality of triplet sampling.